 In 2017, Rik was the recipient of an Earshot Jazz Golden Ear Award, and runner-up for Seattle Weekly’s “Best of Seattle” in the category of “Best Jazz Act”.
 Wright’s efforts have been generously supported by 4Culture, the Seattle Arts Commission, The Seattle Public Library’s PlayBack program, and the Jack Straw Foundation.
 Rik is listed in the King County Touring Arts roster, a juried directory of the State of Washington’s very best performing artists.

 Reservations Strongly Recommended.

-Bahia is uplifting, rhythmic and classy, offering the perfect way to get your September groove goin’.
+Bahia is uplifting, rhythmic and classy, offering the perfect way to get your groove goin’.
 Influenced by African-American Jazz, Afro-Cuban Mambo, Brazilian Bossa Nova, Samba, Boogaloo and Swing, Bahia are known as the ‘purveyors of tropical sound’.
 Impressive & tight instrumentation, feel-good grooves, and outstanding rhythm.